johanneswseitz/event-sourcing-in-practice/pages/slides/06-how-eventsourcing-works/03-saving-objects.md

-## Saving objects
+## Saving Objects

-- Create an Event for every state change of the object:
+- Create an event for every state change of the object:

 ![Eventstream](static/img/eventstream.png)
 {.slide}

-- Save this stream of events somewhere, preserving their order {.slide}
+- Persist this stream of events, preserving their order {.slide}